Four Dots

 Prioritization and Roadmapping: From Audit to Action

-The audit deliverable that matters most isn’t the 200-page report.
+The audit deliverable that matters most isn’t a 200-page report.
 It’s the prioritized backlog with clear owners, effort estimates, and expected impact.

 Issue CategoryImpact (1-10)Effort (1-10)Risk (1-10)Priority ScoreSprint